 |

-Hume was born in Edinburgh, Scotland.
+Hume was born in Edinburgh, Scot-land.
 He studied law at Edinburgh,

-and in 1734 went to La Fleche in Anjou, where he wrote his masterpiece,
+and in 1734 went to La Fleche in Anjou, where he wrote his master-piece,

 'A Treatise of Human Nature' (1740).

 He extended the empiricist ideas of Locke and Berkeley.
-Hume developed a philosophy of radical scepticism.
+Hume developed a philosophy of radical skepticism.
 He repudiated the possibility of certain knowledge, maintaining that what we know is based solely on a series of sensations, and that all deductions from experience were the result of habit, not of logical conclusion.
 Later he wrote several essays on Moral, Politics and Religion, and a six-volume History of England (1754--62).
 His views inspired Kant to argue for the inadequacy of empiricism.
 Empiricism = knowledge by experience. |

 www link : From the Internet Encyclopedia of Philosophy David Hume |